ObsidianLabs/SubstrateIDE/README.md

 - **MacOS**: Double-click to open `SubstrateIDE-x.x.x.dmg` and drag *Substrate IDE* into the *Applications* folder.
 - **Linux**: Right-click `SubstrateIDE-x.x.x.AppImage`, select *Properties* => *Permissions* => *Execute*, and check the option *Allow executing file as progrom*.
 Close the property window and double-click the application to open it (different Linux systems may have slightly different installation procedures).

+If you want to run Substrate IDE from source or build your own version, please go to [here](build_instruction.md) for instructions.

 ## Feature Walkthrough